 International capstone project

-In the last trimester, you will have the opportunity to work on a live consulting project in a developing country, and gain hands-on experience tackling real problems faced by real firms.
+In the last trimester, you will have the opportunity to work on a live consulting project in an emerging market and gain hands-on experience tackling real problems faced by real firms.

 Beyond the classroom, our personal development activities help you discover your strengths and values, so you can hone your interpersonal skills and professional resilience.